Canon 550D vs Nikon D3400

 It is notable that the 550D has a microphone port, which is missing on the D3400.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 550D and the D3400 have been discontinued, but can regularly be found used on eBay.
 The 550D was replaced by the Canon 600D, while the D3400 was followed by the Nikon D3500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 550D vs Nikon D3400

-Reasons to prefer the Canon EOS 550D:
+Arguments in favor of the Canon EOS 550D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better sound: Can connect to an external microphone for higher quality sound recording.